 - Lower your credit utilization rate: Your credit utilization rate is the amount of credit you’re using divided by your total available credit.
 Having a low credit utilization rate shows lenders that you’re only using the credit that you need, which demonstrates your financial responsibility.
 A good credit utilization rate is considered 30% or lower.

 - Limit applications for new accounts: When you submit an application for financial products such as loans or credit cards, lenders perform a hard credit inquiry to check your score and decide if you qualify.
 Multiple hard credit inquiries can temporarily harm your credit score and decrease the length of your credit history.

 Learn More: Where to Get a Personal Loan

-There are a wide variety of lenders that offer personal loans for debt consolidation, and each of them has its own loan amounts, terms, and fees.
+A wide variety of lenders offer personal loans for debt consolidation, and they each list loan amounts, terms, and fees.
 Be sure to do your research and compare loan rates from as many lenders as possible to find the right loan for you.

 Keep in mind that if you have poor credit, you likely won’t qualify for the lowest rates available.
-However, comparing lenders can still help you find the best rate for your circumstances.
+But comparing lenders can still help you find the best rate for your circumstances.